Plumbing Permits: When Required, How to Apply & What It Costs

 The permitting process is managed at the local level, so the exact steps vary by city and county.
 However, the general process follows a consistent framework.

-Step-by-Step: Applying for a Plumbing Permit
+Step-by-Step: Applying for a Plumbing Permit in 2026

-1. Contact your local building department — Visit their website, call, or stop by in person to confirm what's required for your specific project.
+1. Contact your local building department.
+Visit their website, call, or stop by in person to confirm what's required for your specific project.
+Many jurisdictions now offer online portals.

-2. Submit your application — Provide a project description, your contact information, and any required plans or diagrams.
-Many jurisdictions now offer online application portals.
+2. Submit your application.
+Provide a project description, your contact information, and any required plans or diagrams.

-5. Perform the work — Once approved, work can begin.
+5. Perform the work.
+Once approved, work can begin.
 Keep the permit posted on-site.

-7. Receive final sign-off — Once the inspector confirms code compliance, the permit is closed and the work is officially on record.
+7. Receive final sign-off.
+Once the inspector confirms code compliance, the permit is closed and the work is officially on record.

 Pincher's Pro Tip